 - ASIA/LTRN/FILM 235: Buddhism and Daoism through Literature and Film

 - CHIN 101/102/103/104/201/202 Chinese

 - CHIN SYE498/490 Independent Studies

 Publications in English:

 Routledge Handbook of Traditional Chinese Literature, co-edit with Victor Mair.
 Routledge, forthcoming 2023 (under contract).

 New Stories Told while Trimming the Wick, co-trans.
 Under contract with Oxford University Press for publication in 2022.

-Ming Dynasty Tale: A Guided Reader, co-edit with Victor Mair.
-London: Bloomsbury Academic Publishing, forthcoming 2022.
+Ming Dynasty Tales: A Guided Reader, co-edit with Victor Mair.
+London: Bloomsbury Academic Publishing, 2022.

 Anthology of Tang and Song Tales: The Tang Song chuanqi ji of Lu Xun, co-edit with Victor Mair.
 Singapore: World Scientific, 2020.